chnm/crdh-jekyll/_essays/v02-12-dance-touring-and-embodied-data.md

 Bench, Harmony and Kate Elswit. "'Checking In': The Flows of Dunham's Performers." *Dunham's Data Research Blog*.
 (March 28, 2019). <https://www.dunhamsdata.org/blog/checking-in-the-flows-of-dunhams-performers>.

 Bench, Harmony and Kate Elswit.
-"The Embodied Politics of Dance's Everyday." (*forthcoming*).
+"Katherine Dunham’s Global Method and the Embodied Politics of Dance’s Everyday."
+Unpublished manuscript.

 Clark, VèVè.
 "Performing the Memory of Difference in Afro-Caribbean Dance: Katherine Dunham's Choreography, 1938--87."
 In *History and Memory in African-American Culture*, edited by Geneviève Fabre and Robert G. O'Meally, 188--204.
 New York: Oxford University Press, 1994.